Key Man Insurance: Does Your Business Need It?

-Key Man Insurance Definition
+Key Man Life Insurance and Tax Deductions

 If your business’s success depends on one or two people, including business owners and founders, you might need to protect your business with what is known as key man insurance policy.
 With key man, or key employee, coverage the business owns the policy, pays premiums and is beneficiary.